Battle of the Camel: Talha and Zubayr

 Talha and Zubayr, both companions of Muhammad with ambitions for the high office, offered their pledges to Ali but later broke them, after leaving Medina on the pretext of performing the umra (lesser pilgrimage).
 Some early reports suggest that the duo pledged to Ali under duress.
 Ibn Abi Shayba writes that Talha told some in Basra that he pledged to Ali with a sword over his head in a walled garden.
 Hasan al-Basri too said that he saw Talha and Zubayr pledging to Ali with a sword over their head in a walled garden.
 Alternatively, a report by al-Baladhuri implies that Talha voluntarily paid his allegiance to Ali, while other reports by Ibn Sa'd, al-Tabari, al-Ya'qubi, al-Kufi (ninth century), and Ibn Abd Rabbih place Talha and Zubayr among the first who voluntarily pledged to Ali.
-Laura Veccia Vaglieri views the claims about coercion as an invented justification for the later violation of the pacts made by Talha and Zubayr.
+Vaglieri views the claims about coercion as an invented justification for the later violation of the pacts made by Talha and Zubayr.
 Gleave similarly dismisses the (Sunni) reports that Talha and Zubayr did not pledge or did so under duress, saying that these reports reflect their authors' attempts to provide a fuller context for their subsequent rebellion against Ali in the Battle of the Camel.
 Madelung argues that the election of Ali could have not happened without the pledge of Talha, as the main rival of Ali, but he also suggests that Talha did not come to the ceremony voluntarily and was dragged there by al-Ashtar.
-Alternatively, Hamid Mavani refers to a letter in Nahj al-balagha where Ali rebukes Talha and Zubayr before the Battle of the Camel for breaking their oaths after voluntarily offering them.
+Alternatively, Hamid Mavani refers to a letter in Nahj al-Balagha where Ali rebukes Talha and Zubayr before the Battle of the Camel for breaking their oaths after voluntarily offering them.
 Madelung also dismisses as legendary the report by al-Tabari about Zubayr's refusal to pledge.